f5devcentral/f5-big-iq-lab/docs/class1/module3/lab6.rst

 .. _Lab 3.2: ./lab2.html

-2. In order to save the properties of the Application Service, click on the top right corner of the dashboard, click on **View Sample API Request** and save the API call in a text editor.
+2. In order to save the properties of the application service, click on the top right corner of the dashboard, click on **View Sample API Request** and save the API call in a text editor.

 .. image:: ../pictures/module3/lab-6-12.png